 Both landlords and tenants should be able to deal with many legal questions and problems without a lawyer, once they understand the basics of state law.
 This overview of key landlord-tenant laws in Virginia will get you started.

-Virginia state law limits how much a landlord can charge for a security deposit (two months’ rent), when it must be returned (within 45 days after a tenant moves), and sets other restrictions on deposits.
+Virginia state law limits how much a landlord can charge for a security deposit (two months’ rent or damage insurance in the same amount), when it must be returned (within 45 days after a tenant moves), and sets other restrictions on deposits.
 See Virginia Security Deposit Limits and Deadlines for more on the subject.

-Tenants can sue landlords in small claims court for the return of their deposit, up to a dollar amount of $5,000.
-See Filing a Security Deposit Lawsuit in Virginia Small Claims Court for advice for tenants filing suit.
+Tenants can sue landlords in small claims court for the return of their security deposit, up to a dollar amount of $5,000.
 Landlords defending a security deposit lawsuit should check out Virginia Landlord’s Guide to Security Deposit Disputes in Small Claims Court.

 State law regulates several rent-related issues, including bounced-check fees and how much time (five days in Virginia) a tenant has to pay rent or move before a landlord can file for eviction.
+A landlord cannot charge more than $50 as a fee for payment of rent with a bad check in Virginia.
+(Va.
+Code Ann. § 55.1-1200 (2020).)
 For details, see Virginia Termination for Nonpayment of Rent and Other Rent Rules.

 Tenants may exercise the right to withhold rent if a landlord fails to take care of important repairs, such as a broken heater.
+(Va.
+Code Ann. § 55.1-1244 (2020).)
 For specifics, see Virginia Tenant Rights to Withhold Rent.

 State laws specify when and how a landlord may terminate a tenancy.
 For example, a landlord may give a Virginia tenant who has repeatedly violated the lease (after earlier violations were cured) an unconditional quit notice that gives the tenant 30 days to move out before the landlord can file for eviction.
+(Va.
+Code Ann. § 55.1-1245 (2020).)
 See State Laws on Unconditional Quit Terminations and State Laws on Termination for Violation of Lease for details on these types of termination notices in Virginia.

 Several other landlord-tenant laws in Virginia affect both property owners and renters, including:

 If you want to read the text of a law itself, such as state security deposit rules, you’ll find citations in many of the articles and charts included in the State Landlord-Tenant Laws section of the Nolo site.
-To access the statutes, go to the Virginia Laws and Legal Information section of the Nolo site and find the link to your state laws.
+To access the statutes, visit the Virginia General Assembly’s website.
+(Because laws change frequently, you'll always want to make sure you're familiar with the most recent updates.)

 In addition to accessing state laws via Nolo’s website, Virginia statutes are available in many public libraries and in most law libraries that are open to the public (typically found in a county courthouse or at the state capitol or in a publicly-funded law school).